christinklez/sca-handbook/index.md

 ***

-# About
+# About the Society of California Archivists
-Insert some info about SCA and the SCA Handbook.
+For more information about the Society of California Archivists, visit: [https://www.calarchivists.org/About_SCA/Mission](https://www.calarchivists.org/About_SCA/Mission)

 # Contact
-Insert some contact info.
+If you have questions about the SCA Handbook, please contact [secretary@calarchivists.org](mailto:secretary@calarchivists.org).